zammad/zammad-documentation/install/source.rst

 -------------------

 Elasticsearch is a dependency of Zammad and needs to be provided before installing Zammad.
-Please take a look at the following page: :ref:`install_elasticsearch` .
+Please take a look at the following page: :doc:`/install/elasticsearch` .

 1. Install Zammad on your system